Hon. Mary Fairhurst (Ret.)

 Her response: “How could I not do it?”

-Like other legal experts, including, eventually, the majority of the U.S. Supreme Court, she reasoned that the equal protection clause of the Constitution requires that same-sex couples have the same rights and benefits as heterosexual couples, including the right to marry.
+Like other legal experts, including, eventually, the majority of the Supreme Court of the United States, she reasoned that the equal protection clause of the Constitution requires that same-sex couples have the same rights and benefits as heterosexual couples, including the right to marry.

 In that respect she was following in the footsteps of the legendary federal judge Frank Johnson, who issued a series of rulings in the segregated South during the 1950s and ’60s striking down laws that denied Blacks equal rights.

-Subsequent actions by her state legislature undoing the Defense of Marriage Act and the U.S. Supreme Court’s ruling in United States v.
+Subsequent actions by her state legislature undoing the Defense of Marriage Act and the Supreme Court of the United States’ ruling in United States v.
 Windsor appear to have vindicated her view.

 Mary Fairhurst often warns judges to be cognizant of how people experience their courtrooms because it reflects on the justice system as a whole.
 If a judge moves a proceeding along too quickly, is rude, or doesn’t appear to care about the participants’ feelings, the parties will tell everyone that the experience was awful and unfair, and they are never going back to a court.